 These authentic experiences ensure that no two wellness trips are ever the same, making each journey as unique as the traveler themselves.

+It's green credentials seem to go hand-in-hand with the wellness traveler's values.
 For the last few years, the Maya Boutique Hotel & Spa has also become dedicated to fasting guests, ensuring a quiet and peaceful atmosphere.
 The Maya Hotel promotes fasting programs alongside a complete set of spa, yoga and meditation services.

 The one-week program includes relaxing massages, professionally supervised fasting vacations and a full program of wellness activities: spa, yoga, walking, relaxation, etc… in the hotel´s stunning grounds.